Youth Conservation Leadership Program

 • Aid a wildlife biologist in banding birds at the Green Mountain Audubon Center and learn about recapture studies.

-• Learn how to identify and remove invasive plant species to enhance bird habitat at the Green Mountain Audubon Center.
+• Identify and remove invasive plant species to enhance bird habitat at the Green Mountain Audubon Center.

 • Collect data that will help scientists understand how wildlife and plants are responding to climate change through community science initiatives.

-• Serve as an assistant naturalist for camp staff when applicable.
+• Serve as an assistant educator for vacation/summer camp staff when applicable.

 • Share knowledge of bird-friendly forestry and maple sugaring during Audubon Vermont’s sugaring events (Sugar on Snow and Maple Open House).